 - With the chicken cut into strips about 1 inch long, add it to the frying pan, along with the red pepper.
 Stir regularly and ensure the chicken is properly cooked through.

-- Add linguine/tagliatelle to the boiling water in the saucepan.
+- Add the linguine to the boiling water in the saucepan.

 - Add the wine and peanut butter to the frying pan and stir to ensure the peanut butter is all dissolved.

-- When the linguine/tagliatelle is cooked, add the cream and the chopped coriander to the frying pan and stir through.
+- When the linguine is cooked, add the cream and the chopped coriander to the frying pan and stir through.

-- Drain the linguine/tagliatelle and put back in the saucepan on a low heat.
-Tip the contents of the frying pan on top and stir thoroughly before serving.
+- Drain the linguine and put back in the saucepan on a low heat.
+Tip the contents of the frying pan on top and stir through before serving.

 - For a slightly sweeter and hotter version add some sweet chilli sauce at the end.